30er Schärenkreuzer Tre Sang Kieler Förde

 More interesting than the confirmation of a restoration award at the Imperia Sailing Week in September 2000 were the hours spent on the water.
 In 2002, she returned to Imperia.
 In 2003, Tre Sang sailed a long-distance regatta to Svendborg, and in 2005, from northern Germany to a classic regatta in Stockholm.
 This was followed by the Midsummer Classics in the Flensburg Fjord and later several Classic Weeks.
 For some time now, Tre Sang has been stored and maintained at the Robbe & Berking shipyard in Flensburg.
 She is in perfect condition, like a piece of furniture.

 Construction: Honduras mahogany on oak frames, frame spacing approximately 23 cm.
 Tre Sang received a new teak deck in 2020.
-According to the archipelago cruiser rule, the measured sail area consists of 21.85 m² for the mainsail and 85% of the headsail triangle at 8.13 m², total 29.98 m².
+According to the Skerrycruiser cruiser rule, the measured sail area consists of 21.85 m² for the mainsail ∆ and 85% of the headsail ∆ at 8.13 m², totaling 29.98 m².

-Today, the now 91-year-old classic appears as if it had just been rigged from the Rödesunds Varv near Karlsborg on Lake Vänern.
+Today, the now 92-year-old classic looks like it was just launched by the Rödesunds Varv near Karlsborg on Lake Vänern.

 Tre Sang designer Harry Becker